-Seniors who have earned 45 credits for their general diploma, 46 credits for their CORE 40 diploma, or 52 credits for their Academic Honor diploma by the end of their 7th semester, may be eligible to graduate in December.
-This can be discussed with Guidance at the time of scheduling for the senior year.
-Students graduating early will be billed for 75% of the tuition for the full year; all fees will be billed the full rates.
-Students must meet all 3 graduation pathway requirements, including by the end of the Junior year.
+Seniors, in the class of 2026, 2027, and 2028, who have earned 45 credits for their general diploma, 46 credits for their CORE 40 diploma, or 52 credits for their Academic Honors Diploma AND met Graduation Pathway requirements by the end of their 7th semester, may be eligible to graduate early.
+Students relying on test scores to meet the Graduation Pathway requirements must earn the scores by the end of the junior year.
+Eligibility can be discussed with their school counselor at the time of scheduling for the senior year.